 In the answers to these questions, you should provide valid and concrete evidence about how you, as a candidate, have dealt with these types of issues in the past.
 Answering these questions appropriately is a way to reduce job interview mistakes and to let your past work performance and experience prove what you’re capable of doing in the future for this potential employer.

 We discuss behavioral interview questions in detail here.

 Polish Up Your Resume

-When trying to land a home building job, it’s important to polish up your resume beforehand.
+When landing a homebuilding job, it’s important to polish up your resume beforehand.
 One tip to consider is to reduce it to one page.
-A single-page resume is a widely held preference for most recruiters and HR leaders.
-Back in the day, we used to think of a long resume as proof of professionalism.
-That’s no longer true.
-You can still include all the bright moments of your career, and many of the different jobs you progressed through.
+A single-page resume is a popular preference for most recruiters and HR leaders.
+Back in the day, we used to think of a long resume as proof of professionalism, and that’s no longer true.
+You can still include all the bright moments of your career and many of the different construction jobs you progressed through.
 Just try not to elaborate too much and be concise.

 We invite you to review our posts about core competencies to include on your resume and additional resume-building tips found throughout the site.

 Which new home builder is the best to work for?

 Deciding which home builder is the best can be challenging if you buy a home or choose to work for one.
 When purchasing a new home, you’ll consider square feet, floor plan, home design features, price range, quality, and customer service reputation.